queenbri3/platform-game-/README.md

 ### 9th of Mar
 #### What was completed since the last session:
-The basic level layout was created and the core gameplay loop was functioning.
+The basic level layout was created with collision and jump mechanics was finished.
 #### Planned tasks for this session:
 Add enemy characters and implement basic enemy movement.
 #### Problems: